 Asset Management Services.

 The asset management services consist of EPMI offering ongoing power and gas resource optimization, standard economic dispatch procedures, engineering review and recommendations for further optimization of power generation equipment.
-The scheduling services consist of all NERC tagging and scheduling, participating in a cost/benefit analysis of control area set up, and if feasible, assist with the establishment of a control area, hardware and software monitoring and control systems installation and tie-in to EPMI’s Houston systems and control room, set-up of internet based monitoring systems for The Cities, establishment of operational procedures between The Cities and EPMI, and engineering review and recommendations for further optimization of power generation equipment.
-EPMI would also act as The Cities’ Qualified Scheduling Entity (“QSE”) for interfacing with SPP.
-More particularly, the parties agree that :
+The scheduling services consist of all NERC tagging and scheduling, hardware and software monitoring and control systems installation and tie-in to EPMI’s Houston systems and control room, set-up of internet based monitoring systems for The Cities, establishment of operational procedures between The Cities and EPMI More particularly, the parties agree that :

 EPMI shall perform, or cause to be performed (but shall in all events be